With a little help from my friends: essentiality vs opportunity in group criticality: An Electoral Application

 By means of a reasoning similar to that already employed for the Shapley-Shubik index, it can be verified that $\beta^{g,1}_{i}$ is the usual Banzhaf value for player $i$.\\

-\textit{2013 ELECTIONS:}\\ We have 15 parties that have positive g-Shapley-Shubik and g-Banzhaf values.
+\textit{2013 ELECTIONS:}\\ We have 15 parties that have positive $g$-Shapley-Shubik and $g$-Banzhaf values.
 In Table \ref{table:2013} there are the results of the election.
 The government was form by the coalition Partito Democratico (PD), Scelta Civica (SC), Unione di Centro (UC), S\"udtiroler Volkspartai (SV), Centro Democratico (CD), Futuro e Liberta per l'Italia (FL), Movimento Associativo Italiani all'Estero (MAIE) and other independents.

-We note that PD has a large g-Shapley value but a small g-Banzhaf value of rank 2, this is due to the different probabilities assigned to the coalitions containing that party for the Shapley and Banzhaf vaules.
-The government is formed by 5 parties with large g-Shapley value of rank 5 and large g-Banzhaf value of rank 3.\\
+We note that PD has a large $g$-Shapley value but a small $g$-Banzhaf value of rank 2, this is due to the different probabilities assigned to the coalitions containing that party for the Shapley and Banzhaf values.
+The government is formed by 5 parties with large $g$-Shapley value of rank 5 and large $g$-Banzhaf value of rank 3.\\

 \textit{2018 ELECTIONS:}\\ We have only 4 parties that have positive g-Shapley and g-Banzhaf values, the other 10 parties have no power.
 In Table \ref{table:2018} there are the results of the elections.
-There were three Governments: \begin{enumerate} \item Movimento 5 Stelle (M5S), Lega Nord (LN) + Others \item M5S, PD + Others \item M5S, LN, PD, Forza Italia (FI) + Others \end{enumerate}
+There were three governments: \begin{enumerate} \item Movimento 5 Stelle (M5S), Lega Nord (LN) + Others \item M5S, PD + Others \item M5S, LN, PD, Forza Italia (FI) + Others \end{enumerate}

-We observe that in this election the governments was formed by MS5 that has the highest value for the g-Shapley and g-Banzhaf values of rank 1.
+We observe that in this election the governments was formed by MS5 that has the highest value for the $g$-Shapley and $g$-Banzhaf values of rank 1.
 On the other hand the other parties have the same values for the g-Shapley and g-Banzhaf values of rank 2.\\

-\textit{2022 ELECTIONS:}\\ We have 14 parties that have positive g-Shapley and g-Banzhaf values.
+\textit{2022 ELECTIONS:}\\ We have 14 parties that have positive $g$-Shapley and $g$-Banzhaf values.
 In Table \ref{table:2022} there are the results of the elections.
 The government is formed by Fratelli d'Italia (FdI), Lega, FI and Noi Moderati (NM).

-In this election parties Az-IV and FI have the highest g-Shapley and b-Banzhaf values of rank 3, respectively.
+In this election parties Az-IV and FI have the highest $g$-Shapley and $b$-Banzhaf values of rank 3, respectively.